 Nurse unhappiness is nothing to take lightly.
-These people administer 90 percent of the world’s healthcare.
+Nursing professionals administer 90 percent of the world’s health care.
 Furthermore, the study has linked nurse dissatisfaction with poor patient outcomes.
 The study’s abstract reads:

 Patient satisfaction levels are lower in hospitals with more nurses who are dissatisfied or burned out—a finding that signals problems with quality of care.
 Improving nurses’ working conditions may improve both nurses’ and patients’ satisfaction as well as the quality of care…More than one-third of patients report that they would not recommend their hospital to family and friends, and the quality of nursing home care has been a concern to families for a long time.

-The study goes on to segment nurse satisfaction by focus.
-The following are the types of nurses (providing direction patient care) surveyed and the percentage of nurses dissatisfied:
+The study goes on to segment nurse satisfaction by setting.
+The following are the types of nurses (providing direct patient care) surveyed and the percentage of nurses dissatisfied:

 - Hospital – 24 percent dissatisfied